unicode-org/message-format-wg/exploration/maintaining-registry.md

 but are optional for implementaters.

-There also needs to be a mechanism and process by which functions in the default namespace can be incubated for future inclusion in either the standard set of functions or in this extended, optional set.
+There also needs to be a mechanism and process by which functions in the default namespace can be incubated for future inclusion in either the REQUIRED set of functions or in this extended, optional set.

 ### Examples